Ploidy: Euploidy and aneuploidy

 Euploidy (Greek eu, "true" or "even") is the state of a cell or organism having one or more than one set of the same set of chromosomes, possibly excluding the sex-determining chromosomes.
 For example, most human cells have 2 of each of the 23 homologous monoploid chromosomes, for a total of 46 chromosomes.
 A human cell with one extra set of the 23 normal chromosomes (functionally triploid) would be considered euploid.
 Euploid karyotypes would consequentially be a multiple of the haploid number, which in humans is 23.

 Aneuploidy is the state where one or more individual chromosomes of a normal set are absent or present in more than their usual number of copies (excluding the absence or presence of complete sets, which is considered euploidy).
 Unlike euploidy, aneuploid karyotypes will not be a multiple of the haploid number.
 In humans, examples of aneuploidy include having a single extra chromosome (as in Down syndrome, where affected individuals have three copies of chromosome 21) or missing a chromosome (as in Turner syndrome, where affected individuals have only one sex chromosome).
 Aneuploid karyotypes are given names with the suffix -somy (rather than -ploidy, used for euploid karyotypes), such as trisomy and monosomy.

 Homoploid

 Homoploid means "at the same ploidy level", i.e. having the same number of homologous chromosomes.
 For example, homoploid hybridization is hybridization where the offspring have the same ploidy level as the two parental species.
 This contrasts with a common situation in plants where chromosome doubling accompanies or occurs soon after hybridization.
 Similarly, homoploid speciation contrasts with polyploid speciation.

 Zygoidy and azygoidy

 Zygoidy is the state in which the chromosomes are paired and can undergo meiosis.
-The zygoid state of a species may be diploid or polyploid.
+The zygoid state of a species may be diploid or polyploid (with respect to x; it can only be 2n by the definition of n).
 In the azygoid state the chromosomes are unpaired.
-It may be the natural state of some asexual species or may occur after meiosis.
-In diploid organisms the azygoid state is monoploid.
-(See below for dihaploidy.)
+The azygoid state may be the natural state of some asexual species or may occur after meiosis.
+In diploid (2x) organisms, the azygoid state is monoploid (x).